Skip to main content

 }

-If you set a signing secret on the channel, NightOwl signs each request with HMAC-SHA256 over the raw body:
+If you set a signing secret on the channel, NightOwl signs each request with HMAC-SHA256 over the raw JSON body:

-X-NightOwl-Signature: sha256=<hex-digest>
+X-NightOwl-Signature: <hex-digest>

 Testing a channel

-Every channel has a Send test button that dispatches a synthetic issue.opened alert immediately.
-Use it after setup and after any credential rotation.
-The test uses the exact same dispatch path as real alerts, so a successful test guarantees real alerts will reach the same destination.
-If a test fails, the dashboard shows the specific error (SMTP auth failure, 4xx response from a webhook, invalid Slack URL) rather than a generic message.
+All tests use the same credentials and transport as real alerts, so a successful test guarantees real alerts will reach the same destination.
+If a test fails, the dashboard surfaces the specific error (SMTP auth failure, 4xx response from a webhook, invalid Slack URL) rather than a generic message.

 Toggling and disabling